 How the Terrier Worked

 The terrier worked in one of two ways:

 - The long-legged terriers had legs of sufficient length to keep up with the hounds plus a front with a shortened humerus (or 'Terrier Front') so it could 'go to ground' or

-- A smaller Terrier was carried to the scene of the hunt by a Terrier man who had large 'pockets' in his riding jacket in which the terrier traveled.
+- A shorter legged Terrier was carried to the scene of the hunt by a Terrier man who had large 'pockets' in his riding jacket in which the terrier travelled.

 When following the terrier and the fox into the hole, the surest way not to lose them, was to keep below them, as near as they could.
 If the fox's den was large, a good terrier would trap the fox in at an angle.
 Then huntsmen would dig down to the terrier and the fox.
 The terrier would 'hold' the fox by nipping at it.
 This would distract it from digging further down.
 Care was taken to leave sufficient room so the earth was not thrown to where there may have been a chance of the pair moving again.